Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 300: Possibility of syncing exists and the login was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
 In this case the result will contain an object with a payload for the message under the ``result`` key and the message under the ``message`` key.
 The payload has the following keys: ``local_size``, ``remote_size``, ``local_last_modified``, ``remote_last_modified``.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 401: Provided password is wrong for the user or some other authentication error.
    :statuscode 409: Another user is already logged in.
 User does not exist.
 There was a fatal error during the upgrade of the DB.
-Permission error while trying to access the directory where Rotki saves data.
+Permission error while trying to access the directory where backend saves data.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 .. http:patch:: /api/(version)/users/(username)